2023 means the Mule’s been Online for TWENTY-SEVEN years.

 “No good Southern Fiction Is Complete Without a Dead Mule”.

-We’ve been here for 24 years, quietly accepting some of the finest poetry, fiction, essays and interviews online.
+We’ve been here for over 27 years, quietly accepting some of the finest poetry, fiction, essays and interviews online.
 Now we’re working to restore the 1990’s writing while simultaneously publishing new issues every month.
-Thanks to the newly minted most current and high and mighty brouhaha of the Mule: Our Assistant Editor CL Bledsoe, we’ve caught up with our immense backlog (pretty much caught up) and are offering up a huge helping of goodness on the first through the third day of every month.

-More to come… like details about how poet Helen Losse ramped up our poetry and helped us to publish poets laureates from many southern states including NC’s own Joseph Bathanti… and the unflagging support of our dear Phoebe Kate Foster as Fiction Editor.
+More to come… like details about how poet Helen Losse ramped up our poetry and helped us to publish poets laureates from many southern states including NC’s own Joseph Bathanti… and the unflagging support of our dear departed most beloved Phoebe Kate Foster as Fiction Editor.
 And the never-ending presence of Darrell Grayson’s poetry on the Mule.

 Editor/Publisher/Founder of the Dead Mule School of Southern Literature.